 Where Does CBD Flower Come From?

-When you light up a CBD pre-roll or grind a fresh nug of CBD flower, you're enjoying the final product of months of careful cultivation — and if you’re smoking California Blendz, that flower has roots in one of the most legendary cannabis regions in the world: the Emerald Triangle.
+When you light up a CBD pre-roll or grind a fresh nug of CBD flower, you're enjoying the final product of months of careful cultivation and if you’re smoking California Blendz, that flower has roots in one of the most legendary cannabis regions in the world: the Emerald Triangle.
+See how we grow our flower organically in California

 But what exactly is CBD flower?
 Where does it come from, and what makes one bud better than another?
 Let’s dig into the science, the soil, and the story behind premium, small-batch CBD flower — California Blendz style.